Wry Neck (Discogenic)

 Causes of a wry neck

 A wry neck usually occurs either upon waking in the morning (after a long sleep in an awkward position – figure 2) or due to a specific activity often involving a sudden, quick movement of the neck or heavy lifting.
 In some cases symptoms may be of gradual onset often related to repetitive or prolonged activities.

-There are four main activities in everyday life which typically contribute to the development of a wry neck provided they are forceful, repetitive or prolonged enough.
-These include: bending the neck forwards, poor posture (slouching) especially during sleep or sitting (figures 2 & 3), activities using your arms in front of the body (e.g. washing dishes, driving etc.) and lifting.
+There are four main activities in everyday life which may in isolation or combination, contribute to the development of a wry neck provided they are forceful, repetitive or prolonged enough.
+These include: bending the neck forwards, poor posture (slouching) especially during sleep or sitting (figures 2 & 3), activities using your arms in front of the body (e.g. computer use, washing dishes, driving etc.) and lifting.
 Twisting or side bending movements of the neck may also contribute to injury by focusing stress on one side of the disc.

 Occasionally, a wry neck may occur following a trivial movement involving bending or twisting of the neck such as picking up a small object, turning the neck (such as when driving) or sneezing.
-In these instances, the disc has normally been subject to repetitive or prolonged bending, slouching or lifting forces leading up to the incident.
+In these instances, the disc has normally been subject to repetitive or prolonged bending, slouching, arms forwards or lifting forces leading up to the incident.

 Signs and symptoms of a wry neck

 Patients with a wry neck typically experience severe one sided sharp neck pain which is most common in the lower neck region.
 There is usually significantly restricted neck range of movement, an inability to turn the head to the painful side and often a resultant postural deformity due to pain.
 The postural deformity is usually positioned with the head held away from the side of pain with the patient unable to correct this due to muscle spasm and pain.

 In some cases, symptoms may be felt centrally or on both sides of the neck.
 The symptoms associated with a wry neck are sometimes accompanied with pain radiating down the arm (sometimes as far as the hand and fingers) or into the shoulder blade region, or in some cases, headaches.
 Muscle spasm, pins and needles, numbness or weakness may also be present.

 Patients with this condition often first notice their symptoms upon waking in the morning (particularly after a long sleep in an awkward position or with an inappropriate pillow).
 Occasionally there may be a sudden onset of pain during the causative activity.
 Some patients may notice no identifiable reason as to why the symptoms have started, although a thorough history and examination from the treating physiotherapist will usually be able to identify the likely cause.

 The symptoms associated with this condition are often worse with sustained postures such as reading, driving, sitting at a computer or watching television.
 Symptoms may also be exacerbated by activities using the arms in front of the body (such as cooking, ironing, gardening, vacuuming etc.), prolonged sitting (especially if slouched or in inappropriate chairs such as soft lounge chairs), heavy lifting and certain neck movements involving rotation, side bending, bending forwards or backwards.
 Sneezing may also aggravate symptoms.
 Patients with a wry neck will often experience pain that is worse first thing in the morning.